Jewel's New Beginning Learning Center

-The curriculum has four components which are centered on the 1) Performance Standards, 2) Child Development Principles, 3) Roles of the staff and parents, and 4) the materials needed to support the implementation of the curriculum to be in alignment with the District of Columbia common core learning standards for two to five years old.
+The curriculum has four components which are centered on the 1) Performance Standards, 2) Child Development Principles, 3) Roles of the staff and parents, and 4) the materials needed to support the implementation of the curriculum to be in alignment with the District of Columbia common core learning standards for infants to five years old.

 Academic curriculum: Reading, writing, math, computer and library time